BlueBrain/neuromapp/README.md

 This directory provides an example of how could be design a miniapp (C++)

+## neuromapp/iobench

+This directory contains a miniapp that creates a fake report in a key/value fashion and stores and reads it from a key/value backend.
+Several parameters can be tuned, like the size of keys and values, the amount of k/v pairs, parallelism (MPI/OMP), randomness of reads and writes, etc. This miniapp is similar to the keyvalue miniapp, but in this case the parameter configuration is more flexible.

+For more information, run the mini-app with the --help argument.

 ## neuromapp/keyvalue

 This directory contains a miniapp that mimics CoreNeuron simulation loop but outputs the results in a key/value fashion.
-Three different use cases are defined in order to fill 25%, 50% or 75% of the main memory of a BG/Q node.
+This miniapp is similar to the iobench miniapp, but in this case the options are more restrict to a BG/Q environment: three different use cases are defined in order to fill 25%, 50% or 75% of the main memory of a BG/Q node.

 For more information, run the mini-app with the --help argument.